 For CMOS image sensors business, we continue to provide CMOS image sensors for web camera and notebook.
-Our industry-first 2-in-1 CMOS image sensor that supports RGB mode for video conferencing and ultralow power AI mode for facial recognition have penetrated the laptop market for the most stylish super slim bezel designs.
-Regarding ultralow power Always-On CMOS image sensor that targets always-on AI applications, we are getting growing feedback and design adoptions from customers globally for various markets, such as car recorders, surveillance, smart electric meters, drones, smart home appliances, and consumer electronics.
+Our industry-first 2-in-1 CMOS image sensor that supports RGB mode for video conferencing and ultralow power AI mode for facial recognition has penetrated the laptop market for the most stylish super slim bezel designs.
+Given the rapidly expanding AI adoption across the board, we have ultralow power Always-On CMOS image sensor that targets always-on AI applications.
+We are increasingly receiving feedback and design adoptions from customers globally for various markets, such as car recorders, surveillance, smart electric meters, drones, smart home/office, medical and many other appliances.

 Lastly on LCoS, an area we have committed years of R&D efforts.
-We continue to focus on AR goggle devices and head-up-displays (HUD) for automotive.
-Many of our industry-leading customers have demonstrated their state-of-the-art products with our technology embedded in, including holographic HUD, AR glasses and LiDAR system.
-Our proprietary front-lit LCoS microdisplay, an integrated solution covering LCoS microdisplay, lightguide, and front-lit LED, is one of the tiniest display modules and is one of ideal display technology for AR headsets as it offers significantly higher brightness, lighter weight, and lower power consumption.
-Our technology leadership and proven manufacturing expertise have made us a preferred partner for customers in these emerging markets and their ongoing engineering projects in AR goggles and HUD for automotive applications.
+We continue to focus on AR goggle devices and AR HUD (head-up-displays) for automotive.
+Many of our industry-leading customers have demonstrated their state-of-the-art products with our technology embedded in, including AR glasses and LiDAR system.
+Our proprietary front-lit LCoS microdisplay, an integrated solution covering LCoS microdisplay, lightguide, and front-lit LED, is one of ideal display technology for AR headsets as it features light-weight, small form factor, and full color with unique characteristics of high illumination and low power consumption.
+Our technology leadership and proven manufacturing expertise have made us a preferred partner for customers in these emerging markets.
+We continue to work on strengthening our optical-related technology suite while collaborating with some of the world's largest technology companies that are deeply committed to investing in its development.